matthewmartin117/matthewmartin117.github.io/project/weekly-updates.md

 - [ ] Ran my Spring Boot application, and tested the REST endpoints using Postman
 - [ ] Wrote a simple README that will enable someone to start my application

-Relections: One thing I realized this week is that model-view-controller is actually a lot less complicated than it sounds.
+Relection: One thing I realized this week is that model-view-controller is actually a lot less complicated than it sounds.
 I think once you build something with it you realize its just a way of organizing files, its a simple pattern that scales up really well.

-Goals for week 6: Next week I plan to transition from in-memory CRUD to postgreSQL, writing migration scripts for this, and then test the CRUD endpoints against the database.
+Goals for week 6: I plan to transition from in-memory CRUD to postgreSQL, writing migration scripts for this, and then test the CRUD endpoints against the database.
 Essentially just transitioning to a database as the repository layer.

+## Week 6
+- [ ] Transitioned the repository layer from in-memory storage to PostgreSQL.
+- [ ]Used H2 for testing and PostgreSQL with proper user permissions for the production database.
+- [ ]Implemented full CRUD functionality with repository:
+- [ ]Verified through integration testing that all three entities are correctly persisted in a permanent database.

+Reflection: Testing was both frustrating and insightful this week.
+I solidified my understanding of unit tests vs. integration tests: unit tests validate small pieces of functionality, while integration tests ensure that components work together properly.
+Setting up tests has proven extremely valuable, as it allows me to quickly verify changes.
+Debugging was aided by Microsoft Copilot, which caught tricky issues like JSON serialization errors caused by circular references—something I hadn’t realized would be an issue.
+Overall, I gained a lot of insight into how to structure and test a Spring Boot application with a real database.

+Goals for week 7: I plan to implement authentication and authorization using Spring Security.
+The goal is to make the project more realistic and secure, protecting sensitive patient data.